Straw Poll

 Do I remember correctly that Chaska has its own utility?
 If so, how does this affect the city’s budget?

-Rick Estenson says:
+3. Rick Estenson said:

 Thanks for posting our trip Tracy.